-- i) Is the export of processed frozen shrimps (HSN:0306), which are packed in individual printed pouches or boxes and subsequently placed inside a printed master carton (with a maximum weight of 25 kgs each) that includes the design, label and other specifications about the product, subject to GST. - ii) Is the export of processed frozen shrimps (HSN:0306), packed in individual printed pouches or boxes and subsequently placed inside a printed master carton weighting up to 25 kilograms, subject to GST.
+I. Is the export of processed frozen shrimps (HSN 0306), which are packaged in individual printed pouches or boxes and subsequently placed inside a print master carton (with a maximum weight of 25 Kilogram each) that includes the design, label, and other specification about the product to GST?
+II.
+Is the export of processed frozen shrimps (HSN 0306), packaged in individual printed pouches or boxes and subsequently placed inside a printed master carton weighing up to 25 kilograms, subject to GST?

-On Verification of basic information of the applicant, it is observed that the applicant is under State jurisdiction i.e, Special Circle, Visakhapatnam-I Division.
-Accordingly, the application has been forwarded to the state jurisdictional officer and a copy marked to the Central Tax authorities to offer their remarks as per Sec.
+On Verification of basic information of the applicant, it is observed that the applicant is under Central jurisdiction i.e, Siripuram Range, Visakhapatnam North Division.
+Accordingly, the application has been forwarded to the jurisdictional officer and a copy marked to the Central Tax authorities to offer their remarks as per Sec.
 98(1) of CGST /APGST Act 2017.

-In response, remarks are received from the State jurisdictional officer concerned stating that no proceedings lying pending with the issue, for which the advance ruling sought by the applicant.
+In response, remarks are received from the Central jurisdictional officer concerned stating that no proceedings lying pending with the issue, for which the advance ruling sought by the applicant.